JodaOrg/global-tz/README.md

 The Global Time Zone Database files can be found on the [global-tz](https://github.com/JodaOrg/global-tz/tree/global-tz) branch.
 This branch contains the tool that generates the database.

+## Status

+The Global Time Zone Database was last generated at .
+It is up to date with commit  from the IANA Time Zone database.

 ## Rationale